cloudevents/sdk-python/README.md

     app.run(port=3000)
 ```

-Complete example of turning a CloudEvent into a request you can find [here](samples/http-cloudevents/server.py).
+You can find a complete example of turning a CloudEvent into a request [here](samples/http-cloudevents/server.py).

 ## SDK versioning